Griffin-Group/SimpleLatticeMC/README.md

 3. Run these jobs to get energies, dos, etc.

-4. Parse and fit the energies to a lattice model with TBDSCRIPT.
+4. Parse and fit the energies to a lattice model.

 5. Run the lattice model, use the extracted parameters in the mc.jl file in the montecarlo directory.